Hou-dini/cosmos-media-mvi/README.md

 * **Dependency Injection (GetIt):** A lightweight service locator (`get_it` package) is used to manage component dependencies, promoting testability and modularity.

+## Architectural Diagram

+Here is a visual representation of the Data Ingestion Layer pipeline.
+These diagrams illustrate the main components relations, flow of data through the main components, and their interactions, highlighting the modular and stream-based nature of the design.

 ## Getting Started

 Follow these steps to set up the project and run the demonstration on your local machine.